Pavlos Polakis: Family and personal life

-Controversy
+Controversies

+He has come under fire from some of the press for his sharp rhetoric.

+He has also been criticized for violations of the anti-smoking law in parliament.
+When he was deputy health minister he was criticized by EU health commissioner Vitenis Andriukaitis for smoking at a ministry press conference.

-He has been involved in verbal disputes with journalists, such as in December 2015 at a press conference where he made references to issues of interference.
-In April 2016, referring to the same journalist, he said that "I had to put him three meters under the ground", which caused a reaction.
+He has been involved in controversies with journalists, such as in December 2015 at a press conference where he made references to issues of entanglement.
+In April 2016, referring to the same journalist, he said that "I had to put him three meters underground", which caused a backlash.

-He has also been repeatedly criticized for violations of the anti-smoking law in parliament.
-While serving as Deputy Minister of Health, he was criticized by EU Health Commissioner Vytenis Andriukaitis for smoking at a ministry press conference.